Taxes in Switzerland for Expats: The 2026 Guide

 • CHF 600–1,200 from the professional expense flat rate

 Most B-permit expats never request this correction.
-That is consistently the most expensive Swiss tax mistake.
+That single oversight is consistently the most expensive Swiss tax mistake year after year.

 Deadline

 The Quellensteuer correction deadline is 31 March of the year following the tax year.
-In most cantons this can be extended on request — but apply for the extension before the deadline, not after.
+Extensions are available on request in most cantons — apply before the deadline, not after.

 Regular Tax Assessment: C-Permit Holders and High Earners

-You switch from withholding tax to regular assessment (ordentliche Veranlagung) when:
+You switch to ordinary assessment (ordentliche Veranlagung) when:

 • You marry a Swiss citizen or C-permit holder

-• You have significant non-employment income (rental income, investments)
+• You have significant non-employment income (rental income, share options, dividends)

-With regular assessment, you file an annual tax return (Steuererklärung) and declare all income, deductions, and worldwide assets.
-This is more paperwork, but it gives you access to every available deduction — and almost always results in a lower effective tax rate than Quellensteuer.
+Under ordinary assessment you file an annual Steuererklärung declaring all income, deductions, and worldwide assets.
+More paperwork — but access to every deduction, and almost always a lower effective rate than withholding tax.

 Pillar 3a contributions CHF 7,258 (employed) CHF 1,500–3,000 All employed residents